Nerdio Manager Installation Guide

 • Select OK.

-Note: For details on enabling Windows 365 in Nerdio Manager, see Windows 365 - Enable and Configure Cloud PCs.
+Note: For details about enabling Windows 365 in Nerdio Manager, see Windows 365 - Enable and Configure Cloud PCs.

 To complete the installation process: